 - 3 eggs, large

-- ⅔ cup fresh or frozen corn kernels (thawed)
+- ⅔ cup fresh or frozen corn kernels thaw the frozen corn

 - ¼ cup green bell pepper seeded and diced